 For example: If a user is searching for “Adidas running shoes”, it is more likely to buy it, than the user searching for “running shoes”.

 Since the users ending up on your sites were searching for something similar to the products or services offered by you, this traffic is most likely to convert.

 Bonus- Your website’s bounce rate also goes down since it’s the relevant traffic!

-This has to be the best thing you’ll get with the Google Shopping Ads.
 Through Google Shopping Ads, you can showcase your products across several Google platforms such as Google Search and Google Assistant.

 As a cherry on top, It is also available on YouTube now!

 SKAGs (Single Keyword Ad Group)

 - One ad group with all your keywords